Olivia Culpo Pours Out Of Plunging Robe In New Cheeky Instagram Snaps

 Brunette bombshell Olivia Culpo is once again flashing her ample cleavage on Instagram, and fans don’t seem to mind it one bit.

 Yesterday, the gorgeous Sports Illustrated swimsuit model and Maxim Hot 100 cover girl updated her profile with a couple of cheeky photos that put her shapely chest front and center.
-Shared to Instagram on Thursday night, the new pics saw Olivia wearing nothing but a striped white robe, one that could barely contain her busty assets.
+Shared to Instagram on Thursday night, the new pics saw Olivia wearing nothing but a striped white robe that could barely contain her busty assets.

 For her latest Instagram update, the 2012 Miss Universe winner got seriously flirty with the camera, showing some major skin in her casual-yet-sexy attire.
 For one thing, she let her plunging robe sultrily slide off of one shoulder, in a coquettish gesture that called even further attention to her generous decolletage.
 At the same time, she put her endless pins on full display in the skimpy apparel, flaunting her sculpted thighs, chiseled calves, and slender ankles as she sat barefooted on chair.

 Snapped in her Los Angeles loft, Olivia was not alone in the eye-catching shots.
-The 27-year-old hottie was joined by her younger sister, Sophia, for an impromptu photo shoot that had fans rushing to the comments section to throw out praise for the two model sisters.
+The 27-year-old hottie was joined by her younger sister, Sophia, for an impromptu photo shoot that had fans rushing to the comments section to give praise for the two model sisters.

 “Beautiful Sisters!” read one message, trailed by a pair of heart emoji and two blowing-kiss emoji.